VU

 Justification of Red List category

-This species qualifies as Vulnerable because its small population is likely to be declining owing to the destruction and degradation of its forest habitat, and climate change is projected to cause declines in its ecological niche.
-This decline is likely to become rapid over the next ten years.
+This species qualifies as Vulnerable because its population is declining owing to the destruction and degradation of its forest habitat, and this decline is likely to become rapid in the near future and over the next three generations.

 Population justification

-The species can be easily overlooked and a study on Masoala peninsula estimated a density of 4 territories per km2, which would have equated to a maximum of approximately 8,800 pairs in the peninsula alone (Thorstrom and Lind 1999).
-Assuming a conservative measure of 10-25% occupancy of the EOO this would give a total of 3,900-9,800 pairs.
-This equates to 7,800-19,600 mature individuals.
+The species can be easily overlooked, and a study on Masoala Peninsula estimated a density of 4 territories per km2, which would equate to a maximum of approximately 8,800 pairs in the peninsula alone (Thorstrom and Lind 1999).
+Knowing this, but considering the species' high specialisation in undisturbed damp forest, and continuing habitat loss, deterioration and fragmentation, and the detrimental effect of the latter on the occurrence of the species (Benjara et al. 2021), a conservative measure of 10-25% occupancy of the range (approximately 48,900 km2) at a precautionary 1 territory per km2, can be assumed.
+This results in a total estimate of 4,900-12,200 pairs, or approximately 9,800-24,500 mature individuals, and the species' population size is therefore placed in a rounded band of 10,000-25,000 mature individuals.

 Trend justification

-This secretive species is found solely in undisturbed, primary rainforest (Langrand 2013).
-At the upper part of its altitudinal range it occurs only where trees are large (Evans et al. 1992; ZICOMA 1999).
-It prefers forest with dark, humid areas, a moderate ground cover of herbaceous, mossy vegetation, and deep leaf-litter (e.g. Thorstrom and Lind 1999).
-The least terrestrial of the rainforest ground-roller species, it spends much time perched 2-15 m above ground on horizontal branches, searching for prey (Evans et al. 1992; Langrand 1990).
-It feeds on invertebrates (90%), often terrestrial, and also small vertebrates (10%) (Langrand 1990; Thorstrom and Lind 1999).
+This secretive species is found solely in undisturbed, humid, primary rainforest (Langrand and Kirwan 2020).
+It is a low- to mid-altitude specialist (Hawkins 1999).
+At the upper part of its altitudinal range it occurs only where trees are large (Evans et al. 1992, ZICOMA 1999).
+It prefers forest with dark, humid areas, a moderate ground cover of herbaceous, mossy vegetation, and deep leaf-litter (Thorstrom and Lind 1999, Langrand and Kirwan 2020).
+The least terrestrial of the rainforest ground-roller species, it spends much time perched 2-15 m above ground on horizontal branches, searching for prey (Langrand 1990, Evans et al. 1992).
+It feeds on invertebrates (88%), often terrestrial, and also small vertebrates (reptiles and amphibians, 12%) (Langrand and Kirwan 2020).
 It nests in tree cavities and the root masses of epiphytes, often around 20 m above the ground (Thorstrom and Lind 1999).
-The home range of one pair was 19ha, occurring over an altitudinal range of 5-200m within that 19ha; pairs occupied contiguous territories in this undisturbed habitat (Thorstrom and Lind 1999).
+The home range of one pair was 19 ha, occurring over an altitudinal range of 5-200 m within that 19 ha; pairs occupied contiguous territories in this undisturbed habitat (Thorstrom and Lind 1999).
 The species appears able to re-nest rapidly after natural nest failure (Thorstrom and Lind 1999).

 The principal threat to its forest habitat is from slash-and-burn cultivation by subsistence farmers, which results in progressively more degraded regrowth and leads eventually to bracken-covered areas, grassland or other non-forest vegetation (Stattersfield et al. 1998).
-Much of the forest on the eastern coastal plain has either already been cleared or is highly degraded, remaining habitat is under pressure from the increasing human population and commercial logging is an additional threat in some areas (Jenkins 1987; ZICOMA 1999).
+Much of the forest on the eastern coastal plain has either already been cleared or is highly degraded, remaining habitat is under pressure from the increasing human population and commercial logging is an additional threat in some areas (Jenkins 1987, ZICOMA 1999).
+The species is likely to also be affected by habitat fragmentation, as are other similarly forest-dependent species (Benjara et al. 2021).
 Climate change may also threaten its ecological niche (Andriamasimanana and Cameron 2013).
 If present trends continue, the remaining unprotected forest, especially at the lower altitudes preferred by this species, will disappear within decades (Stattersfield et al. 1998).
 The species is also hunted (ZICOMA 1999).

 Conservation Actions Underway